Georgia Wildlife Resources Division

 2067 U.S. Hwy.
 278, SE, Social Circle, GA 30025

 Evans County PFA, located east of Claxton, Georgia, is a 372-acre area that includes three separate impoundments.
 Lakes Longleaf, Wood and Bidd Sands attract more than 5,000 anglers each year with an additional almost 4,000 guests visiting the PFA.
 The area boasts concete boat ramps with courtesy docks, fishing piers, primitive camp sites, boardwalk nature trail, restrooms and picnic tables.

-Hours: Open Wednesday through Sunday, sunrise to sunset.
+Hours: Open 7 days a week, sunrise to sunset.

 Fish Species: Largemouth bass, bluegill, redear sunfish, channel catfish, crappie, brown bullhead.

 Creel Limits: Bream limit is 15 per person; largemouth bass is 5 per person with a 14-inch minimum length; channel catfish is 5 per person; and crappie is 30 per person.

 Water: three ponds encompassing 122 acres (8, 30, & 84 acres).

 Facilities: concrete boat ramps, fishing piers, restrooms, picnic tables, primitive camping, some facilities accessible to persons with disabilities.